Suggest a Songfact / Artistfact

-This is about the heroes Foo Fighters guitarist and lead singer Dave Grohl had in his life, ordinary people who did extraordinary things.
+This song is about the heroes Foo Fighters guitarist and lead singer Dave Grohl had in his life, who were ordinary people who did extraordinary things.
+Apropos for the man who was Kurt Cobain's bandmate, Grohl has explained that he has little use for hero-worship when it comes to celebrities - especially Rock Stars.
+The song is written from the perspective of a kid, but it reflects Grohl's beliefs.

 The video shows a young man rescuing many things from his home which is on fire while the band performs in it.
 The man's face is never shown, probably to imply that heroes are everyday people. (thanks, Sam - Portsmouth, WA)